Projections of del Pezzo surfaces and Calabi--Yau threefolds

 Finally, the projection of $Y$ from $P$ can be seen as the image of $X$ under the linear subsystem of $|D'+H^*|$ of dimension $6$ with $D'$ being a fixed component, thus under $|H^*|$ . \end{proof} \begin{rem} The threefold $Y$ is not normal at $P$.
 We need to take a multiple of $G$ to obtain a primitive contraction (cf. \cite[Lem.~2.5]{KK}).
-However, we can prove as in \cite{G} using \cite[Thm.~2]{Schl} that $Y$ can be smoothed by Calabi--Yau threefolds in $\mathbb{P}^6$.
-Note that we know that the germ of the cone over a projected del Pezzo surface of degree $6$ can be smoothed by taking hyperplane sections of the cone over the projection of $\mathbb{P}^1\times \mathbb{P}^1\times \mathbb{P}^1$. \end{rem} \begin{thm} The morphism $\varphi_{|2G|}$ gives a primitive contraction with image being a singular Calabi--Yau threefold that is a degeneration two family of Calabi--Yau threefolds with $h^{1,2}=39$ and $h^{1,2}=40$ of degree $15$ in $\mathbb{P}^6$.
+However, it is possible that that in some cases $Y$ can be smoothed by Calabi--Yau threefolds in $\mathbb{P}^6$.
+Note that we know that the germ of the cone over a projected del Pezzo surface of degree $6$ can be smoothed by taking hyperplane sections of the cone over the projection of $\mathbb{P}^1\times \mathbb{P}^1\times \mathbb{P}^1$. \end{rem} \begin{thm} The morphism $\varphi_{|2G|}$ gives a primitive contraction with image being a singular Calabi--Yau threefold that is a degeneration two family of Calabi--Yau threefolds with $h^{1,2}=39$ and $h^{1,2}=40$ of degree $15$.
 Moreover, the Picard groups of the threefolds obtained are isomorphic to $\mathbb{Z}$. \end{thm} \begin{proof} If we prove that $\varphi_{|2G|}$ is a primitive contraction, then from \cite{G} the resulting singular Calabi--Yau threefolds can be smoothed.
 The problem is to show the normality of the image.
-Since from \cite[Thm.~3.1]{AK} the restriction $\mathcal{O}_{\mathbb{P}^7}(2H)\twoheadrightarrow\mathcal{O}_{\tilde{D}}(2H)$ is surjective, we can prove this as in the proof of \cite[Thm.~2.3]{K}.
+Since from \cite[Thm.~3.1(a)]{AK} we have $h^1(\mathcal{I}_{\tilde{D}}(2))=h^1(\mathcal{I}_{D}(2))=0$ the restriction $\mathcal{O}_{\mathbb{P}^7}(2H)\twoheadrightarrow\mathcal{O}_{\tilde{D}}(2H)$ is surjective.
+We can conclude as in the proof of \cite[Thm.~2.3]{K}.